 Personal data lies at the heart of GDPR.
 To comply with the regulation, organizations need to do more than just be thoughtful about how they collect, manage, and act on individual’s personal data—they also need to have a clear understanding of what constitutes “personal data” under GDPR and when they’re allowed to “process” it.

 One of GDPR’s big innovations is its broad view of what constitutes the processing of personal data.
 “Personal data” isn’t just traditional identifiers like national ID numbers or email and physical addresses; the regulation also covers a wide swath of less obvious things, including IP addresses, location data, and biometric data like fingerprints.
 Under GDPR, any information that can directly or implicitly be used to identify someone is considered personal data—only truly anonymous data is exempted.
-Similarly, “processing” has a broad definition under the regulation: in essence, if you’re collecting, holding onto, sharing, or acting on any EU citizen’s personal data, you’ve “processed” it under GDPR.
-And once the regulation goes into effect, it applies to any personal data your organization has collected on EU citizens from time immemorial; you can be found noncompliant over data you collected in the 1970s just as easily as you can for the data you collect today.
+Similarly, “processing” has a broad definition under the regulation: in essence, if you’re collecting, holding onto, sharing, or acting on any EU data subject’s personal data, you’ve “processed” it under GDPR.
+And once the regulation goes into effect, it applies to any personal data your organization has collected on EU data subjects from time immemorial; you can be found noncompliant over data you collected in the 1970s just as easily as you can for the data you collect today.

 The broad definitions of personal data and processing and the fact that GDPR doesn’t distinguish between new and old data processing makes compliance tricky.
 For most businesses, just ceasing all data collection in Europe and throwing their existing customer data into the fire isn’t an option if they want to stay in business.
-But if you do process customer data associated with an EU citizen, you have to have a good reason—and that good reason has to be included on the list of six good reasons set down by the regulation.
+But if you do process customer data associated with an EU data subjects, you have to have a good reason—and that good reason has to be included on the list of six good reasons set down by the regulation.

 - Consent — An individual has given unambiguous, informed, explicit consent for the processing of their personal data